- Illustrator User Guide

 For pattern brushes, create up to five pattern tiles (depending on the brush configuration), and add the tiles to the Swatches panel.

 You can make the brushes you create available for every new document by adding the brush definition to the New Document Profile.
-For more information on new document profiles, see About new document profiles.
+For more information on new document profiles, see Create a custom new document profile.

 Create a brush